 Here’s what you need to consider and plan for doing while you are traveling to Everest base camp.
 First of all brace yourself for the thrilling experience.
 However, be prepared for every situation that may arise while trekking to Everest Base Camp.
 This is the complete guide for helping you pack certain stuff while providing information about any dangerous situation that you may arise, and ways to get the most thrilling experience throughout your journey to Everest base camp trekking.

-First, you need to know about its itinerary and places you are going to stay for overnight.
+First, you need to know about its itinerary and the places you are going to stay overnight.
 This way you can get the required clothes and devices you want to carry.
-You can read the detail here at Everest Base Camp Trek and you will also be able to read detailed itinerary here Everest Base Camp – Detailed Itinerary.
+You can read the detail here at Everest Base Camp Trek and you will also be able to read the detailed itinerary here at Everest Base Camp – Detailed Itinerary.

-Here we have provided you with a short itinerary which will give you slightest idea of where you are going to be and what level of altitude you will be staying at for the overnight.
+Here we have provided you with a short itinerary that will give you the slightest idea of where you are going to be and what level of altitude you will be staying at for the overnight.

 Outline Itinerary of Everest Base Camp:

 - Day 02: Preparation and Sightseeing Tour of Kathmandu (1400 meters):

 - Day 03: Fly from Kathmandu to Lukla (2,860 meters) and Trek to Phakding (2,610 meters):

 - Day 04: Trek from Phakding to Namche Bazar (3,440 meters):

 - Day 05: Acclimatization Day at Namche Bazar (3,440 meters):

 - Day 06: Trek from Namche Bazar to Tengboche (3,860 meters):